STT-Seah/STT-Seah/README.md

 - 👋 Hi, I’m @STT-Seah
-- 🌱 I am Fintech learner .
+- 🌱 I am Fintech Learner(non tech) .

 <!---
 STT-Seah/STT-Seah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.